aseriousbiz/blog/_posts/2022/2022-04-01-abbot-conversations.md

 [![Screen Shot 2022-04-01 at 1 27 32 PM](https://user-images.githubusercontent.com/18128948/161315857-562a8b69-e691-4f12-bc4a-c8d2f0e80c15.png)](http://www.youtube.com/watch?v=rt37bpKtook "Video Title")

 Customers want answers quickly, and shared Slack channels are a great way to accomplish that.
-However, keeping track of dozens (or hundreds, AH!) of channels can make it difficult to give your customers an excellent experience.
+However, keeping track of dozens (or hundreds, AH!) of channels makes it difficult to give your customers an excellent experience.

 As your conversation partner in Slack, Abbot monitors and manages shared channels so that you know when a customer conversation needs attention.